mchow01/mchow01.github.io/cv.md

 	* Hosted a colloquium entitled "Building Privacy-Aware Applications" with guest speaker JC Cannon from Microsoft for the Tufts Department of Computer Science.

 ## Presentations and Publications
+* _Lessons Not Learned in the Last Ten Years_.
+Tactical Edge Virtual Summit 2021, June 23, 2021.
 * _Packet Analysis Using Wireshark_.
 Intro Sec Con (@IntroSecCon), Virtual Conference, April 25, 2020.
 * _Lessons from an Undergraduate Course in Cybersecurity and Cyber Warfare - Is Our Children Securing?_ Presented with Matt Weinberg.
 Circle of HOPE, Hotel Pennsylvania, New York, NY, July 21, 2018.
 * _Why Git and GitHub?_ on _GitHub Panel GitHub: Real-World Tools, Engaged Students_.
 ACM SIGCSE 2018, Baltimore, MD, February 22, 2018.